NSDC-JHSC/DataScience-Project/README.md

-# NSDC-JHSC Data Science Project Repository
+# NSDC-JH Data Science Project Repository

-This repository represents the collective work of the **NSDC-JHSC Data Science Team**, showcasing applied data science projects developed as part of our contribution to the **The National Student Data Corps (NSDC)** community.
+This repository represents the collective work of the **NSDC-JH Data Science Team**, showcasing applied data science projects developed as part of our contribution to the **The National Student Data Corps (NSDC)** community.

 Our goal is to apply data-driven methodologies, machine learning, and analytical thinking to solve real-world problems and demonstrate the capabilities of our collaborative data science team.